 PA bakery claims cookie sales have predicted past presidential elections — and here's how it looks for 2020

-Lochel’s Bakery has conducted its 'cookie poll' for the last three election cycles
+Lochel’s Bakery has conducted its 'cookie poll' for the last three election cycles, owner Kathleen Lochel tells Fox News

 The real winner of the 2020 election might be this Pennsylvania bakery.